guy-justaguy/Cap-Alpha/README.md

 if you want to compile please follow these instructions:
 1. you have to be on Linux to use these commands.
-2. Install GCC if not available.
+2. Install Clang if not available.
 3. Install Make if not available.
 4. Install LD if not available.
 5. Download the source code.